pauljrowland/PlatformDisplay-UK/README.md

 For a working example you are free to use to your heart's content please visit [PlatformDisplay UK](https://platformdisplay.uk/).

 PlatformDisplay UK is a project to create a vistual display board that you would find on a station platform across the UK.
-Data is sourced from the Realtime Trains API and is pretty much as accurate as possible, however please note - this is for fun only and shuold not be used for journey planning or any time-sensitive activity - basically, please don't blame me if you miss your train because the time was wrong :rofl::rofl::rofl:!
+Data is sourced from the RailData Marketplace Live Departure Board API and is pretty much as accurate as possible, however please note - this is for fun only and shuold not be used for journey planning or any time-sensitive activity - basically, please don't blame me if you miss your train because the time was wrong :rofl::rofl::rofl:!

 To use, please upload to the root or a folder on your web server.
 You must be running a supported version of PHP for this to work.